FACULTY/STAFF POLICY & PROCEDURE MANUAL

 Notification of termination should come as early as possible in the final semester of the sixth year of tenure–track employment.

-Note: All notifications shall conform with Board of Supervisors policy regarding proper notice (See section 2.9.1d).
+Note: All notifications shall conform with Board of Supervisors policy regarding proper notice (See section 2.9.1.d).

 Back to Top